 (1) failure of the site to meet the provisions specified in the agreement in subdivision 5;

 (2) violations of law; or

 (3) other good cause shown.

-(b) Site-governed schools that are terminated or not renewed for reasons other than cause may request to convert to charter school status as provided for in section 124D.10 and, if chartered by the board, shall become the owner of all materials, supplies, and equipment purchased during the period the school was a site-governed school.
+(b) Site-governed schools that are terminated or not renewed for reasons other than cause may request to convert to charter school status as provided for in chapter 124E and, if chartered by the board, shall become the owner of all materials, supplies, and equipment purchased during the period the school was a site-governed school.

 Copyright © 2015 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.